 - These are new card prices.
 No used or open-box cards are in the list.
 While these offers might represent a good deal, it’s simply outside the scope of what we’re trying to do.

-Best @ HD (720p)
+Best @ HD (720p) & eSports

 AMD Radeon R7 360